 Licensed by the state of Washington as an Occupational Therapist or has a valid probational certificate issued by the State of Washington to practice occupational therapy.

-Graduation from an accredited Occupational Therapy Program AND successful completion of American Occupational Therapy Association certification examination AND three years of professional occupational therapy experience.
+Graduation from an accredited occupational therapy program AND successful completion of the National Board for Certification in Occupational Therapy (NBCOT) examination AND three years of professional occupational therapy experience.

 Class Specification History

 New class, consolidates 6144 Occupational Therapist Specialist, 57220 Occupational Therapist 2, 57171 Therapist Consultant 2; adopted May 10, 2007, effective July 1, 2007.